Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 If you want to show your appreciation for your friends who may be struggling with their mental health, here are some simple ways to reach out and let them know they’re not alone.

-Firstly, check in with your friends regularly – send them a quick text or call them just to say hello.
-This can help remind them that they have emotional support and someone who cares about them.
+Firstly, check in with your friends regularly – send them a quick text or call them to say hello.
+This can help remind them they have emotional support and someone who cares about them.

 Lastly, offer tangible support like helping with errands or simply spending time together doing something fun.
 These small gestures can make a big difference in the lives of those struggling with their mental health, so don’t underestimate the impact of checking in on your friends and reminding them that they’re valued and loved.